Glossary

 TSS (Training Stress Score)

-A single-ride fatigue score that combines duration and intensity.
+A single-ride training-load score that combines duration and intensity.
 One hour at FTP equals 100 TSS.
 Used to sum daily and weekly training load.

 CTL (Chronic Training Load)